Unified equation for massless spin fields and new definitions of key spin coefficients: Introduction

 \section{Introduction}

 Since humanity's first detection of gravitational waves on September 14, 2015 [1], the field of gravitational wave astronomy has advanced rapidly.
 To date, the LIGO Scientific Collaboration has confirmed over 100 gravitational wave events originating from binary black hole mergers (with a few exceptions).
 For decades, the Teukolsky master equation [2, 3] has served as a fundamental tool for modeling gravitational waveforms produced during black hole mergers [4].
 However, A commonly occurring inspiral scenario in nature is where one black hole is much lighter than the other, forming what is called an ``extreme mass ratio inspiral (EMRI)''.
-EMRIs are a key source of gravitational waves for future space-based detectors like LISA [5,6], Taiji [7], and TianQin [8].
+EMRIs are a key source of gravitational waves for future space-based detectors like LISA [5, 6], Taiji [7], and TianQin [8].
 EMRI signals enable ultra-precise measurements of central object parameters [9], allowing stringent tests of black hole models -- ultimately verifying whether the object is a Kerr black hole or a non-Kerr alternative.

 The exciting prospect of observing EMRIs with LISA, Taiji, and TianQin has, over the past 25 years, driven concerted theoretical efforts to develop numerous models for EMRIs.
 These models span studies of astrophysical environments [10-18] to tests of General Relativity and beyond [19-34].
 Despite extensive discussions, a fundamental equation for studying various types of black holes is still lacking.
-Therefore, it is necessary to establish a gravitational wave equation with broader applicability than the Teukolsky master equation.
+Therefore, it is necessary to establish a gravitational wave master equation with broader applicability.
 The first objective of this paper is to solve this problem.
 The second objective is to establish an equation for studying the analogy between massless particle waves.

 Analogy is one of the basic thinking methods in the process of understanding objective things, its physical basis is that different physical systems obey the same dynamical evolution equations.
 Similarity analyses provide cross-fertilization of ideas among different branches of science.
 The development of gravitational and electromagnetic theories serves as a model example in this regard.